Experimenting with pilot solutions that combine innovation and pragmatism to act at the root of indecent work: this is where RHSF’s expertise lies.

 Workers are subjected to serious harm, including damage to their health, or even forced labour, for example by paying intermediaries to get their jobs;

 Employers’ practices encourage families to make their children work in order to earn the minimum subsistence wage (e.g. weight-based pay in agriculture, non-compliance with social security contributions, etc.).

 In the 15 years of its involvement in the field, RHSF has identified 4 main risk factors at the root of all situations of forced labour and abusive child labour.
 Located at the heart of human resources management, they concern :

 These elements are so closely intertwined that attempts to solve the problem by dealing with them in isolation have failed.
 A holistic and cross-cutting approach is therefore needed.

 With this in mind, Lab 8.7 is experimenting with a global method of responsible human resources management, based on its experimentation with fair recruitment channels (see other experiments).

-Overall goal: to protect vulnerable workers from child and forced labour in a sustainable manner.
+Overall goal: to protect vulnerable workers from indecent work, including abusive child labour and forced labour, in a sustainable manner.

 Specific objectives :

 Raising awareness: Employers understand their impacts on the risks of indecent work, and the economic, social and environmental consequences that result;

 Building the fundamentals: Employers test and validate a labour management approach that protects workers and families.
 The method applies to all key processes that impact on risk prevention: recruitment, remuneration, health and safety, social dialogue that includes a credible complaint system accessible to all workers.